gavlock/gavlock.github.io/_drafts/another-test.md

 ---
 title: Another test post - this time with a very long name to test layout
 tags: [c++, naming]
-abstract: This is the abstract for a test post
+excerpt: This is the abstract for a test post
 ---

 Lorem ipsum dolor sit amet, consectetuer adipiscing elit.
 Donec